Quack117/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.
+That information can then be used for a variety of purposes.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+doesn't save passwords in plain test.

 - [ ] What does bcrypt do to slow down attackers?

+the attacker needs to know the algorithm used and how many rounders were used to crack the code.

 - [ ] What are the three parts of the JSON Web Token?

+the header, the payload, the signature.

 ## Minimum Viable Product